DeblurSplat: SfM-free 3D Gaussian Splatting with Event Camera for Robust Deblurring: Experiments

 \subsection{Datasets}

 Referring to \cite{Deblur-nerf,E2nerf}, we evaluate our method on both synthetic and real-world datasets.
 To comprehensively assess model performance, we introduce three types of benchmarks.
 In addition to normal dataset \cite{Deblur-nerf}, we consider more complicated scenes and propose the hard scenes crafted from Blender and real-world dataset.
-No limited in complex environment condition, we also design the large-scale movement of camera motion, poses a great challenge to general deblurring reconstruction models.
-Notably, for baseline evaluations in hard scenes, we initialize COLMAP using sharp images, as COLMAP consistently fails under blurry conditions.
-As shown in Figure \ref{fig:time}, even when processing sharp images, COLMAP remains computationally expensive whereas our method achieves almost 2.96× faster performance. \textit{More dataset details are provided in the supplementary material. }
+Without being limited to simple environmental conditions, we also design the large-scale movement of camera motion, poses a great challenge to general deblurring reconstruction models.